 The simpler the device is, the more likely it is to perform well at the task it is designated to, while complexity allows for versatility.
 Keep in mind that the more inputs a device has available, the larger it is and the more battery power it uses.

-Four basic types
+Four basic types of loggers

 Other than that, there are four primary types of data logger - standalone, wireless, computer-based, and web-based.
 Here’s what to know about each: